By Sydney Crago

 “Yes.”
 Marvin took a bite of his dinner.
 He wanted to tell his wife how he had almost teared up when he rolled up that driveway for the first time in months, how the girl opened the door for him before he could even knock, and how she had been wearing an old denim shirt smeared with paint.
 How she smiled at him in a way that reached all the way to her eyes, how she stood in the doorway of Norma’s yellow house, cradling the loaf of banana bread Lucy made from Norma’s recipe, as she waved goodbye.

 Marvin looked up from his plate and stared across the table at his wife, her eyes rimmed in red and a faint sniffling sound coming from her nose.

-“She paints,” was all Marvin could say before the lump in his throat choked the rest
+“She paints,” was all Marvin could say before the lump in his throat choked the rest of his words.

-Sydney Crago is from Shaker Heights, Ohio, and is a recent graduate of Baldwin Wallace University.
+SYDNEY CRAGO is from Shaker Heights, Ohio, and is a recent graduate of Baldwin Wallace University.
 When she is not writing, Sydney spends her time reading, baking, and exploring.